 We want to actively support research in and on these regions by developing networks and by offering up-to-date and transparent information.

 The development of the Specialized Information Service system means increasing entanglements of regional areas, as geographical lines are defined, but cultural, religious or linguistic extensions cross these lines.
-The Central Asia Specialized Information Service works closely with the following Asia-related Specialized Information Service, in order to ensure increased interoperability of the services while ensuring its own areas of responsibility (see above; here especially literature in the autochthonous languages).
+The Central Asia Specialized Information Service works closely in the FID Network Asia with the following Asia-related Specialized Information Service , in order to ensure increased interoperability of the services while ensuring its own areas of responsibility (see above; here especially literature in the autochthonous languages).

 FID Asien (Shared groups: Mongols and Uighurs in China)